Church barred woman from fishing trip because male pastor wanted to avoid ‘false accusations’ of sexual misconduct

 “I would like to sit and talk with them both to express a sincere apology and to assure her it was a lack of communication on our part to explain all the information more clearly and a lesson learned to think things through more clearly so we do not make the same mistake again,” the church’s statement said.
 “The church highly respects all women and would by no means do anything intentional to make one feel they were discriminated against.”

-Representatives of the church did not respond to requests for further comment.
+Representatives of the church declined a request for further comment.

 The idea that men need to simultaneously guard against sexual temptation and the possibility of false accusations stems from the controversial idea that men’s sexual urges are uncontrollable and women need to protect men’s reputations, said Beth Allison Barr, a history professor at Baylor University whose research focuses on women in Christianity.